 Permanent Capital Captures Housing

-Artemis Salisbury
+Artemis Douglas

 “No one can possibly have lived through the Great Depression without being scarred by it.
 No amount of experience since the depression can convince someone who has lived through it that the world is safe economically.”